The debate on the impact of

 Of the 1.72 billion Websites and 5 billion (3,025,542,823) plus gigabytes of internet traffic every day, 37% of the websites and 30% of the total traffic is taken by pornography consecutively.

-The happily married people are 61% less likely to view porn
+The happily married people are 61% less likely to view porn.

-Top 20 porn viewing countries in 2022
+Top 20 pornography viewing countries

-Top 20 porn viewing countries in 2022.
-Pornhub Insight-2022
+Top 20 porn viewing countries in 2023.
+Pornhub Insight-2023

 The researcher found, “People with higher religiosity are less likely to use pornography for masturbation, but not for other purposes.
 A multivariate study reveals that “men who expressed stronger religious commitment to their religious faith showed an increased preference for pornography over real sex and reliance on pornography to maintain sexual excitement”.
 But ‘religiosity among female adolescent girls is associated with a slight delay of sexual intercourse.
 4